Plugins

 references another by ID, include the referenced name in GET responses).

-Both `authUser` (browser sessions) and `authApiKey` (API keys) return the
+Both `authUser` (browser sessions) and `authApiKey` (API keys) return an

 Error responses for the v1 routes should use a consistent JSON format: